encode/django-rest-framework/docs/topics/funding.md

 * Allow more time to be invested in documentation, issue triage and community support.
 * Safeguard the future development of REST framework.

+REST framework will always be open source and permissively licensed, but we firmly believe it is in the commercial best-interest for users of the project to fund its ongoing development.

 ---

+## Making the business case

+Our successful Kickstarter campaign demonstrates the cost-reward ratio of shared development funding.

+With *typical corporate fundings of just £100-£1000 per organization* we successfully delivered:

+* The comprehensive 3.0 serializer redesign.
+* Pagination API including new offset/limit and cursor pagination implementations, plus  on-page controls.
+* The versioning API, including URL based and header based versioning schemes.
+* Customizable exception handling.
+* The metadata APIs for handling `OPTIONS` requests.
+* Templated HTML form support, including HTML forms with nested list and objects.
+* Internationalization support for API responses, currently with 27 languages.
+* Improvements to the browsable API.
+* The admin interface.
+* Support for Django's PostgreSQL HStoreField, ArrayField and JSONField.
+* Ongoing triage and community support, closing over 1600 tickets.

+This incredible level of return on investment is *only possible through collaboratively funded models*, which is why we believe that supporting our paid plans is in everyone's best interest.

+---

 ## Individual plan

 This subscription is recommended for freelancers and other individuals with an interest in seeing REST framework continue to&nbsp;improve.
-Billing is monthly and you can cancel at any time.

 If you are using REST framework as an full-time employee, consider recommending that your company takes out a [corporate&nbsp;plan](#corporate-plans).